tarra tarra is an archive of works

 Giulia Lepori and Michał Krawczyk

-Giulia is a research-creator and ethnographer currently working as a sessional academic with different Australian universities.
+Giulia is a researcher and ethnographer currently working as a sessional academic with different Australian universities.
 A community-minded volunteer, hiker, and horticulturist

 The environmental humanities research the human impact on and relationship with ecological processes of world formation, investigating and experimenting with ways to imagine human beings in relation with the Earth